licanhua/selenium-automation/README.md

 Welcome to Selenium Automation Framework!
 ===================
-**Selenium Automation Framework** Selenium Automation Framework(also call SAF) is not only a test automation framework, but also the best practice of using Selenium for automation testing.
+**Selenium Automation Framework** Selenium Automation Framework(SAF) is not only a test automation framework, but also the best practice of using Selenium for automation testing.
 It provides nature way describe your web pages, and provides a lot of handy features to release you from the framework development.
 You can apply a lot of best practices of Selenium testing in one minute.

-This framework provides:
+This framework provides a lot of best practice I did in my SDET career.
+I hope you can benefit from it and learn from it even if you don't use the framework.
+The practices includes but not limit to:

  1. A nature way to describe a page and its content.
  2. Automatically validate the presence of elements when creating a page.
  3. Same testcase can be run against different browser like IE, Chrome, Firefox and even Selenium Grid without modification
  4. Support Ajax element wait internally